IBMStreams/vscode-ide/index.md

     btn_class: "btn--primary"
 ---

-**Version Update**: There is a problem with the extension when running a vscode version 1.56.0 or above.
+**Version Update**: There is a problem with the extension when running vscode version 1.56.0 or above.
 Please use a version below that if a certification error appears when authenticating.

 With the **IBM Streams** extension, you can work with the following Streams versions.